JI007/JI007/README.md

 👋 Hi, I’m Jamal Ismail

-I’m a Cybersecurity Professional with a strong foundation in IT support, networking, and system troubleshooting.
+I’m an Cybersecurity professional with a strong foundation in IT support, networking, and system troubleshooting.
 My career has been built on helping end users solve technical challenges—whether through hardware and software troubleshooting, maintenance, or application support.

 I’m passionate about making technology work efficiently and securely for everyone.